 If it’s the article on how to do it manually, then please take into account when it was written, the date of the last change to it, and read the comments.

-If it’s the X11rdp-o-matic V1, then, yes there are undoubtedly bugs and things not working – it is a version 1 after all :)
+If it’s the X11rdp-o-matic then, yes there are undoubtedly bugs and things not working – it is an ongoing project after all :)

 Lastly, please include ALL pertinent data pertaining to the problem ; it helps if I know the exact distribution you’re using, right down to if it’s a “Server” variant or a “Desktop” variant, and the exact symptoms.